writeson/fastapi_presentation/README.md

             )
 ```

 The `create_item_route` creates the route using the `router` passed to it and defines the response it will return.
-The `@router.post` decorates the nested `create_item` function, which is the handler for Create activity.
-The parameters to this function are `data,` which is the intended model's Create class, and `db` the asynchronous database connection.
+The `@router.post` decorates the nested `create_item` function, the Create activity handler.
+The parameters to this function are `data,` which is the intended model's Create class, and `db`, the asynchronous database connection.

 The model Create data instance is passed to the `crud.create_item` function to create the new item and persist it to the database.
-The `db_item` is the item in the database that has been updated with the primary_key `id` value of the newly created item.
+The `db_item` is the item in the database updated with the primary_key `id` value of the newly created item.
 This is returned in an instance of the `CombinedResponseCreate` class.
 The `CombinedResponseCreate` class, part of how meta_data is attached to the response, will be shown later in this document.

 ### Exceptions